FiorenMas/Revanced-And-Revanced-Extended-Non-Root/README.md

 > [!IMPORTANT]
 > Beta versions mean using dev patches, not using beta apk files.
 Beta version have the same package name as Stable version, so installing them will overwrite Stable version.
+>
+> This repository doesn't create new releases because it includes multiple projects, which would result in spamming releases every day.
+You should follow the dev repository for updates.
+>
 ---

 ## [MicroG ReVanced:](https://github.com/ReVanced/GmsCore)